 Removing air from a closed radiant system using the Expansion and Purge Kit.
-For more information refer to the Installation Details, Details section of this manual and read "Filling the Closed System".
+For more information refer to P. 34.

 BTU

 British thermal unit.
 A way of measuring heat energy.
 Or if you want to get technical: the quantity of heat required to raise the temperature of 1 pound of water by 1 degree F.